sidtheone/fat-dash-fix/README.md

 Usage:

-1) Download and install Python 2.7
+1) Download and install Python 2.7 (some people cant use google so https://www.python.org/download/releases/2.7/)
-2) add python to path
+2) make sure to add python to path(dont autoamtically usually is a checkbox somewhere in the installer)

 You may need to restart PC.